Eliciting reference measures of law-invariant functionals: Preliminaries on charges and set functions

 A game $v$ on $\Sigma$ is {\em submodular} if, for all $A,B\in\Sigma$,

-If $v$ has bounded variation (see \cite{MariMont}), then submodularity is equivalent to subadditivity of the associated Choquet integral.
+If $v$ has bounded variation (see Marinacci and Motrucchio \cite{MariMont}), then submodularity is equivalent to subadditivity of the associated Choquet integral.
 In particular, every {\em capacity}, i.e., every game that is nondecreasing with respect to set inclusion, has bounded variation.